George A. Baxter: Early and family life

 George Addison Baxter was born to George Baxter and Mary Love in the Shenandoah Valley of Virginia.
-He graduated from Liberty Hall (Forest, Virginia) (renamed Washington College in 1813, now Washington and Lee University).
-In 1798 he married Annie C. Fleming (1801-1870), daughter of frontier patriot and former Virginia governor William Fleming.
+He graduated from Liberty Hall Academy (renamed Washington College in 1813, now Washington and Lee University).
+In 1798 he married Annie C. Fleming (1777-1846), daughter of frontier patriot and former Virginia governor William Fleming.

 Career

 Baxter was licensed to preach in the Presbyterian Church (USA) on 21 April 1797.
 He stayed active in ministry to supplement income as he turned to teaching.
 He left Principalship at New London Academy (Virginia) in 1798 to become Professor of Mathematics, Natural Philosophy and Astronomy at Liberty Hall.
 He then served as President of his alma mater, 1799–1829 in transitions as Liberty Hall was restyled Washington Academy and then Washington College.
 From 1832 he chaired Theology at Union Theological Seminary, Hampden–Sydney College at Prince Edward County, Virginia (now Union Presbyterian Seminary at Richmond, Virginia).
 From 1835 until his death, Baxter served as acting President of Hampden–Sydney.

 Baxter graduated from Liberty Hall with an A.B. degree.
 In 1812, he received an honorary Doctorate of Divinity from the University of North Carolina at Chapel Hill.

 He was a published author.
 His longest text may have been An Essay on the Abolition of Slavery, published at Richmond (1836).
 It argued slaves were better off in subjugation than they would be in freedom.
 It was response to heightened espousal for abolition, especially as promulgated by Brown University President Francis Wayland.
-Essays include A sermon, preached at Bethel, on the ordination of the Rev. William M'Pheters (1806), An address of the committee, appointed by the Bible Society of Lexington Virginia: to the people of Rockbridge County, soliciting their patronage to said society (1812), Sermon preached before the Presbytery of Lexington, at the installation of the Rev. Thomas Caldwell (1925), Essay on Baptism (1833), and Parity: the Scriptural order of the Christian ministry (1840).
+Essays include A sermon, preached at Bethel, on the ordination of the Rev. William M'Pheters (1806), An address of the committee, appointed by the Bible Society of Lexington Virginia: to the people of Rockbridge County, soliciting their patronage to said society (1812), Sermon preached before the Presbytery of Lexington, at the installation of the Rev. Thomas Caldwell (1825), Essay on Baptism (1833), and Parity: the Scriptural order of the Christian ministry (1840).
 Inaugural address of the Rev. G.A.
 Baxter: on his induction into the Professorship of Christian Theology in Union Theological Seminary went into print in 1832.